missating/FreeCodeCamp-Lessons/Basic Front End Development Projects/log.md

  <strong> Build A Personal Portfolio Webpage </strong>

-This was done with html, and css(bootstrap framework), but it is not yet personal just a representation of the required page.
+This was done with html, and css(bootstrap framework).

 The following was required of the page:
 User Story: I can access all of the portfolio webpage's content just by scrolling.